-Truly “traditional” indigenous recipes contain no Old World foods, and that means no fry bread, pasta, pies, cakes, nor any other dish containing wheat, flour, sheep, beef, pigs, goats, milk, cheese, chicken, or butter.
+Truly “traditional” indigenous recipes contain no Old World foods, and that means no fry bread, pasta, pies, cakes, nor any other dish containing wheat, flour, domestic sheep (not bighorn sheep--Ovis canadensis), beef, pigs, goats, milk, cheese, chicken, or butter.

 SUGGESTIONS FOR DIABETICS (click)